firezone/firezone/docs/docs/administer/upgrade.md

 down the Web UI.
 We recommend a maintenance window of about an hour in case anything goes wrong during the upgrade.

-We're actively working on making this process more automatic in the future, but for now, this is the procedure for upgrading your Firezone instance.

 To upgrade Firezone, follow these steps:

 1. Download the new release for your platform.